syncfusion-content/wpf-docs/wpf/SfDiagram/Node.md

 ##Appearance

-You can customize the appearance of a Node by changing its Style.
+You can customize the appearance of a Node by changing its ShapeStyle.
 The following code illustrates how to customize the appearance of the shape.

 {% highlight xml %}